National Education Association (NEA) Great Public Schools Fund Grant

 The K-12 GYO grant is intended to assist K-12 affiliates and their partners in developing their own teacher pipeline by attracting, engaging, and preparing students to become future teachers.
 The student pool should include both interested and potentially interested students from diverse backgrounds and experiences.
 To assist in this effort, K-12 affiliates should work in solidarity with families, higher education institutions, and community partners and groups.
 K-12 GYO grant proposals should address the specific goals listed above.

 The project is for a three-year period April 1, 2021 to May 31, 2024.

 Funding is based on membership size and the proposed activities for each year.
 Please use the membership tiers as a guide to develop your budget.

-The deadline for the initial round of Year 1 applications was June 7, 2021.
+Third round of year 1 applications due February 25, 2022.
 However, additional applications will be considered until funds are exhausted.

 Applicants should attend a grant webinar before submitting their application.

 Funds may be used for, but not limited to, the following:

 Applicants should consider how collaborations with established New York State programs that have a track record of engaging students of color may enhance their application.
 Programs may include: